zhengying-liu/autodl-contrib/README.md

 - [Credits](#credits)

 ## Two Words on AutoDL
 AutoDL stands for Automatic Deep Learning.
-The AutoDL challenge (planned for 2019, hopefully) aims to push automatic machine learning (AutoML), i.e. training and testing predictive models on datasets never seen before, **without any human intervention.** This challenge goes further than previous [AutoML challenges](http://automl.chalearn.org/) by proposing datasets that are NOT all preprocessed in a feature-based representation (tabular data).
+The AutoDL challenge (planned for 2019, hopefully) aims to push automatic machine learning (AutoML), i.e. training and testing predictive models on datasets never seen before, **without any human intervention.** This challenge goes further than previous [AutoML challenges](http://automl.chalearn.org/) by proposing datasets that are NOT at all preprocessed in a feature-based representation (tabular data).
 Rather, images, time series, text, and spatio-temporal time series will be part of the challenge in a unified format presenving the spatio-temporal structure.
 We believe such data lend themselves to a Deep Learning (DL) solutions.
 However, the participants will be free to use non DL methods.

 ## Reward for Data Donors